Parameterized Complexity of Fair Vertex Evaluation Problems: Introduction

 \section{Introduction}

 A prototypical graph problem is centered around a fixed property for a set of vertices.
 A solution is any set of vertices for which the given property holds.
 In a similar manner, one can define the solution as a set of vertices such that the given property holds when we remove this set of vertices from the input graph.
 This leads to the introduction of deletion problems---a standard reformulation of some classical problems in combinatorial optimization introduced by Yannakakis~\cite{Yannakakis81}.
 Formally, for a~graph property $\pi$ we formulate a~\emph{vertex deletion problem}.
 That is, given a~graph $G=(V,E)$, find the smallest possible set of vertices $W$ such that ${G\setminus W}$ satisfies the property $\pi$.
-Many classical problems can be formulated in this way such as {\sc Minimum Vertex Cover} ($\pi$ describes an~edgeless graph) or {\sc Minimum Feedback Vertex Set} ($\pi$ is valid for forests).
+Many classical problems can be formulated in this way such as \textsc{Minimum Vertex Cover} ($\pi$ describes an~edgeless graph) or \textsc{Minimum Feedback Vertex Set} ($\pi$ is valid for forests).
+Of course, the~complexity is determined by the~desired property $\pi$ but most of these problems are \NP-complete~\cite{Yannakakis78,Watanabe,KriDeo}.

 Clearly, the complexity of a graph problem is governed by the associated predicate $\pi$.
 We can either study one particular problem or a broader class of problems with related graph-theoretic properties.
 One such relation comes from logic, for example, two properties are related if it is possible to express both by a first order (\FO) formula.
 Then, it is possible to design a \emph{model checking algorithm} that for any property $\pi$ expressible in the fixed logic decides whether the input graph with the vertices from $W$ removed satisfies $\pi$ or not.